Utah Deaf History and Culture

 Author's Note

-First, I want to address the lack of representation in the Marilyn Tiller Call Conference Room before highlighting the directors of the community center for the deaf.
-Beth Ann Stewart Campbell's portrait has been removed twice despite clear evidence that she was the director of the Utah Community Center for the Deaf.
+First, before I explain the list of directors who administer the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing, I would like to address the lack of representation in the Marilyn Tiller Call Conference Room and then highlight the directors of the community center for the deaf.
+The Deaf Center has twice removed the portrait of Beth Ann Stewart Campbell despite clear evidence of her role as director.
 We honor her legacy for her years of service as an interpreter for Deaf leaders Dr. Robert G. Sanderson and W. David Mortensen, whose work she supported in advocating for the center's funding.
 We strongly request that her portrait be restored, as it represents our gratitude and respect for her dedication.
+The restoration of her portrait is not just a formality but a pressing need to acknowledge her invaluable contributions.
 Without Beth Ann, the Utah Deaf community would not have access to the vital services provided by the Sanderson Community Center.
+Her steadfast loyalty and tireless efforts have paved the way for countless individuals to receive the support they need.
+Restoring her portrait is a matter of urgent importance that would honor her memory and inspire future generations to continue her legacy of advocacy and service.

 Jodi Christel Becker